-New Mexico is also known as the “Land of Enchantment”, a sentiment I wholeheartedly understand after road tripping through the state a few years ago.
+New Mexico is also known as the “Land of Enchantment”, a sentiment I wholeheartedly understand after road tripping through the state.
 The staggering snow capped mountains, brilliant-colored desert sunsets, mouthwatering flavors of New Mexican food (chiles – green or red), and relaxing natural hot springs all come to mind.

 I left New Mexico totally enamored with the state and have compiled the top things to do there: